 When $M$ increases, $n^{-1}$ will have to be small exponentially fast.
 The resulting rate of convergence turns out to be bad: setting $M=(\log n)^{1/2}$ the global error bound becomes $C_p(\log n)^{-p}$ which is not satisfactory.

 To circumvent the above difficulties, one can impose a specific growth assumption on $\sigma$, leading to exponential moment control on $X$, in order to retrieve a better bound for the error between $(Y,Z)$ and $(Y^M,Z^M)$.
-In this case, the global error becomes satisfactory, see Theorem 5.9 in \cite{Richou-12}.
-Reasonable convergence rate can also be retrieved for unbounded locally Lipschitz-continuous terminal conditions, using estimates in the spirit of \eqref{eq first 0}, but in the very restrictive case of constant $\sigma$, see Theorem 5.7 in \cite{Richou-12}.
-Note that dealing with an unbounded terminal condition is already a challenge for the theoretical study of \eqref{BSDE}.
+In this case, the global error becomes satisfactory; see Theorem~5.9 in \cite{Richou-12}.
+Reasonable convergence rate can also be retrieved for unbounded locally Lipschitz-continuous terminal conditions, using estimates in the spirit of (\ref{eqfirst0}), but in the very restrictive case of constant $\sigma$; see Theorem~5.7 in \cite{Richou-12}.
+Note that dealing with an unbounded terminal condition is already a challenge for the theoretical study of (\ref{BSDE}).

 In this paper, we focus on \emph{Lipschitz-continuous bounded terminal condition} and \emph{unbounded Lipschitz-continuous $\sigma$}.
-This covers the case of models with great practical interest as geometric Brownian motion (Black-Scholes model).
+This covers the case of models with great practical interest as geometric Brownian motion (Black--Scholes model).
 Using a similar truncation procedure as the one described above, we are able to obtain a bound on the time discretization error which does not depend on $M$.
-The global (squared) error bound is shown to be almost the classical one, that is to say $\frac{C_\epsilon}{n^{1-\epsilon}}$, for all $\epsilon > 0$.
+The global (squared) error bound is shown to be almost the classical one, that is to say $\frac{C_\epsilon}{n^{1-\epsilon}}$, for all $\epsilon> 0$.

 Let us conclude this review with the case of non-Lipschitz bounded terminal condition.
-In this case - even in the Lipschitz setting for the generator - new difficulties arise in the simulation of BSDEs, see e.g. \cite{Gobet-Makhlouf-09}.
+In this case---even in the Lipschitz setting for the generator---new difficulties arise in the simulation of BSDEs; see, for example, \cite{Gobet-Makhlouf-09}.
 In the quadratic case, when $\sigma$ is bounded, it is possible to use estimates of the form